Oahu's Ultimate North Shore Road Trip

 Finally, when you’re ready for desert in the warm Hawaiian sun, you gotta get some shave ice!
 It’s a world-famous Hawaiian classic, and the perfect compliment to a hot day.

 If you didn’t know already, shave ice (often mistaken as shaved ice) is kind of like a snow cone but way better!
 Try a new flavor like pineapple coconut or guava.
 When you're feeling adventurous, get it with ice cream in the middle or snow caps (condensed milk) and li hing mui powder on top!
 When you see a long line at Matsumoto’s, then try Aoki’s for a similar taste with a much shorter wait time!
+However, some would argue that Matsumoto's is worth the wait.

 RELATED: Best Farmers Markets in Oahu